victorjonsson/Pie-Chart-Count-Down/README.md

 *callback* (Function) - The function that will be called when the count down has finished.

-*action* (String) - An action of some sort that controls an ongoing count down.
+*action* (String) - An action of some sort that controls an ongoing count down (destroy is the only support action at the moment)

 ## Options ##